15 luxury saddle bags that balance form and function in one package

 15 /15

 Lastly, for those who want a well-made, robust saddle bag that won’t break the bank, Malaysian luxury leather goods brand Bonia offers perhaps the best value for money.
-Costing a little over RM1,000, this piece is made out of a combination of supple calf leather and the label’s own monogrammed coated canvas for a striking look.
+This piece is made out of a combination of supple calf leather and the label’s own monogrammed coated canvas for a striking look.

 As one would expect, the exterior design is deliberately simple, with the front flap only adorned with Bonia’s latest ‘BB’ logo in metal hardware.
 A spacious interior with a zippered pocket and slip pocket awaits the city commuter on the go, ensuring that he or she never has to leave anything behind.